GoSEHawks/stsBeta/README.md

 # stsBeta
-- in short this script gathers data from google finacial news, headlines and ticker dashboard, and checks if companies mentioned are in the S&P500.
+-in short this script gathers data from google financial news, headlines and ticker dashboard, and checks if companies mentioned are in the S&P 500.